Skip to content

 Name Type Description

-author string The author of the adapter.
+author string The author of the connector.
 This is displayed to end users within the Chrome extension.

 platforms ARRAY of object An array of platforms being integrated with.
 Each element of this array defines a different CRM.

-serverUrl string The base URL the Chrome extension will used when composing requests to your adapter.
+serverUrl string The base URL the Chrome extension will used when composing requests to your connector.
 The URL should utilize HTTPS and should omit the trailing slash (/).
-For example: https://my-adapter.myserver.com
+For example: https://my-connector.myserver.com

-version string The version of your adapter.
+version string The version of your connector.
 This is displayed to end users within the Chrome extension.

 Platform configuration

 Each manifest file contains an array of platform objects.
-This is helpful for developers who manage multiple CRM adapters from the same server.
+This is helpful for developers who manage multiple CRM connectors from the same server.

 The platforms property is an associative array.
 Each key should be a unique identifier for the crm.
 The value of each element is an object with the following properties.